 Carl Fagerlund Acanthus Orrefors Chandelier

-Materials: 8 hand blown thick crystal bubble glass (pulegoso) leaves.
-8 folded rectangular polished brass arms.
-Brass rod, canopy and parts, Brass and porcelain sockets.
+Materials: 8 hand blown thick crystal bubble glass leaves (pulegoso).
+8 folded flat polished brass rods.
+Brass rod, canopy and parts.
+Brass E14 sockets with a ribbed porcelain ring.

 Total Height: 80 cm / 31.49”